coderefinery/coderefinery.org/content/join/organizations.md

 expert co-instructors to help with the writing and teaching.
 This collaboration is quite education and is a great way to network and share knowledge.

+In the future, there will be some way to officially join CodeRefinery as an organization, but that will come when it's time.
+For now, if you express interest, you can join almost immediately and help figure out the way we will work later.